Leasing Success Aligns with Consistent Screening

 - Credit History — e.g. owner may disqualify applicants who don’t meet a required credit scores or the debt to income ratio

 - Criminal and Background — e.g. owner may disqualify applicants with a felony conviction in the past 7 years)

 Fair Housing Laws

 Establishing and enforcing consistent screening policy helps to prevent fair housing violations and allegations of discrimination.
 Remember fair housing is law not an option.
-Failure of complying with fair housing laws in both federal and state level can result in significant penalties and liabilities.
+Failure to comply with fair housing laws at both federal and state level can result in significant penalties, liabilities, and ongoing brand damage.

 What are the reasonable causes to decline a lease applicant?